Articles

 A successful acquisition hinges on a meticulously managed process.
 It’s important to choose a firm that not only finds the right buyer for you but also has the expertise and experience necessary to close the deal successfully.
 At ACT Capital Advisors, we begin by enlisting industry-specific experts to lead the strategic closing process, ensuring confidence at every step and maximizing value for your life’s work.

-ACT Capital Advisors is a premier mergers & acquisitions firm representing lower-middle-market companies across all industries.
-ACT has a 38-year history of deal-making, closing 250+ transactions, and unlocking over $1.5 billion in wealth for its clients.
+ACT Capital Advisors is a premier mergers & acquisitions firm representing lower to middle-market companies across all industries.
+ACT has a 40-year history of deal-making, closing 250+ transactions, and unlocking over $2.5 billion in wealth for its clients.

 What Our Clients Say